CLAMP: Crowdsourcing a LArge-scale in-the-wild haptic dataset with an open-source device for Multimodal robot Perception: Introduction

 \item[3.] \textbf{Diversity}: Most haptic datasets are collected in controlled environments with a curated list of objects \cite{culbertson2014penn, kerr2022self}.
 These datasets do not capture real-world haptic interactions during manipulation.
-Moreover, these datasets do not capture interactions with {heterogeneous household objects, i.e., objects made of multiple materials (e.g. \textit{mobile phones, packaged snacks})}.
+Moreover, these datasets do not capture interactions with heterogeneous household objects, i.e., objects made of multiple materials {(e.g. {mobile phones, shoes, books with covers})}.

-\item[4.] \textbf{Data from Grasping Interaction}: {Haptic sensing is action-conditioned, i.e., it depends on the actions an agent takes while interacting with an object.} Most datasets focus on non-prehensile interaction with one virtual finger \cite{chu2015robotic, yu2024octopi, bhattacharjee2018multimodal}.
-As a result, their data differ from that generated during real-world manipulation involving grasping.
+\item[4.] \textbf{Data from Grasping Interaction}: Haptic sensing is action-conditioned, i.e., it depends on the actions an agent takes while interacting with an object.
+Most datasets focus on non-prehensile interaction with one virtual finger \cite{chu2015robotic, yu2024octopi, bhattacharjee2018multimodal}.
+As a result, their data differ from data generated during real-world manipulation involving grasping.

 \end{tightlist}